CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Overview
-Using a [street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) dataset from the City of Vancouver, we will first explore the following zoom-based functionalities:
+Using a [street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) dataset from the City of Vancouver, first, you will explore the following zoom-based functionalities:

 - [`scaled`](/developers/carto-vl/reference/#cartoexpressionsscaled): how to keep symbol sizes consistent through zoom level.
 - [`zoomRange`](/developers/carto-vl/reference/#cartoexpressionszoomrange): how to introduce detail through zoom across multiple visualization properties.
 - [`zoom`](/developers/carto-vl/reference/#cartoexpressionszoom): how to filter the amount or type of data that is visible at each zoom.

-After we explore each one independently, we will bring them together to create a map like this one (go ahead, zoom in and out!):
+After you explore each one independently, you will bring them together to create a map like this one (go ahead, zoom in and out!):
 <div class="example-map">
     <iframe
         id="guides-zoom-based-styling-step-8"